DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 - Persistent storage using Kubernetes dynamic provisioning.
 Uses the default storageclass defined by the Kubernetes admin or by using a custom storageclass which will override the default.
   - Set global values to:
     - persistence.enabled: true (default)
-    - persistence.useDynamicProvisioning: true
+    - persistence.useDynamicProvisioning: true (default)
   - Specify a custom storageClassName per volume or leave the value empty to use the default storageClass.

 - Persistent storage using a predefined PersistentVolumeClaim or PersistentVolume setup prior to the deployment of this chart
   - Set global values to:
-    - persistence.enabled: true
+    - persistence.enabled: true (default)
-    - persistence.useDynamicProvisioning: false (default)
+    - persistence.useDynamicProvisioning: false
+    - persistence.storagePvc: "YourExistingPVC"
   - Kubernetes binding process selects a pre-existing volume based on the accessMode and size.